How to Communicate with a Non-Verbal Child

 It can be tempting to fill the silence, complete sentences or answer questions on behalf of a non-verbal child.
 Give them the time and space to process information, be okay with pauses and watch for physical cues.
 When they respond in any way, make sure you react and acknowledge these efforts quickly.
 Non-verbal children are often very aware of the emotions of the people around them, so try to remain patient and calm even if you feel frustrated.

 Communicating with a non-verbal child takes flexibility, patience, creativity and intuition, but it can be so rewarding to help them find their voice and a special bond can be formed through your efforts.
 These tips are general techniques for connecting with a non-verbal child.
 A speech and language pathologist at VHA Home HealthCare can provide more specific strategies and activities that will work best for the child in your life.
-Call VHA’s Private Services team at (416) 489-2500 ext.
-4649 or email privateservices@vha.ca for more information.
+Call VHA’s Enterprise Health Solutions team at (416) 489-2500 ext.
+4649 or email ehs@vha.ca for more information.

 If you found this article helpful, you may also like: